pchinjr/begin-crud-plus001/readme.md

+Request comes into API Gateway
+API Gateway sends an HTTP event to get-index lambda function, index.ts index.ts fetches todo data server side, calls render.tsx with server data as props render.tsx is a function that takes todos and renders App component to an html string App.tsx is a function that returns Todo function
+Todo is a function that takes todos and returns an updated todo component.

+browser.tsx is the entry point for the js bundle that is sent client side initial hydration works without javascript

+handler gets invoked from get-index/index.ts

 SSR React app for frontend using fetch() to other Lambdas. get-index can hydrate the DOM with data with javascript disabled. client side post requests can update data